-The Board has appointed BOKF, N.A., Dallas, Texas, as the initial Paying Agent/Registrar (the "Paying Agent/Registrar") for the Bonds.
+The Board has appointed BOKF, NA, (the "Paying Agent/Registrar") in Dallas, Texas, as the initial ("Paying Agent/Registrar") for the Bonds.
 The principal of and interest on the Bonds shall be paid to DTC, which will make distribution of the amounts so paid to the beneficial owners of the Bonds.
 See "BOOK-ENTRY-ONLY SYSTEM."